Peer-Reviewed Publications

 "They Opened Our Eyes": Armed groups' influence on civilian political beliefs

 What are the effects of armed group governance on civilian political beliefs?
-How does long-term interaction with armed groups that challenge the prevailing political order change the ways that civilians understand the political world?
-Answering these questions is particularly pressing to understand the long-term impacts of armed groups that do not succeed in seizing power.
-This paper draws on ethnographic evidence from three and a half months of on-site fieldwork in a municipality in Antioquia, Colombia that experienced decades of presence by the Revolutionary Armed Forces of Colombia (FARC) and interviews with FARC ex-combatants.
-Methodologically, I use interviews and participant observation to gather information about FARC socialization, governance practices, and civilians’ political beliefs.
-I then use oral histories to identify change in beliefs over time.
+Answering this question is particularly pressing to understand the long-term impacts armed groups that do not succeed in seizing power.
+This paper draws on ethnographic evidence from 3.5 months of on-site fieldwork in a municipality in Antioquia, Colombia that experienced decades of presence by the Revolutionary Armed Forces of Colombia (FARC).
+Methodologically, we use interviews, oral histories, and participant observation, and also analyze voting data at the polling station level.
+We argue that participatory FARC governance, even absent highly ideological socialization of civilians, produced political beliefs in line with the group’s ideology.
+Additionally, areas that experienced more participatory FARC governance produced more leftist vote share.
+Our findings stress that even for armed groups unable to capture the state, under certain conditions they may induce long-term ideational change in civilians that alter political beliefs and expectations of government.

 Tamil Film Culture and Political Attitudes: Descriptive and Causal Analysis